 Most of the Stratagems in this detachment are aimed at Infantry options, though there’s still one universal buff.
 That shouldn’t stop you taking Vehicles – the Detachment rule is so good for any high threat stuff that Dreadknights and Stormravens can still thrive.

 - Hallowed Beacon (Battle Tactic, 1CP): This allows a non-Terminator INFANTRY unit to Deep Strike 6” away from the enemy, as long as it arrives wholly within your Hallowed Ground.
-This is obviously much more restrictive than Prognosticated Arrival from the Index, but you can still Charge after it, so with careful setup it can provide a powerful delivery mechanism for something like the full squad of Purifiers.
-Worth highlighting that you can also do a little bit of a two-step with a small unit of Purifiers and a large one – you can bring in the small Purifiers 9” away to extend your Hallowed Ground, then drop the big unit closer and go ham.
+Notably you can still Charge after arriving, so with careful setup this Stratagem can provide a powerful delivery mechanism for something like the full squad of Purifiers.
+It’s worth highlighting that you can also do a little bit of a two-step with a small unit of Purifiers and a large one – you can bring in the small Purifiers 9” away to extend your Hallowed Ground, then drop the big unit closer and go ham.
 Can also be useful for squeezing some end-game value out of a Strike Squad, but not being able to target Terminators at all definitely makes this a bit more niche.

 - Aegis Eternal (Battle Tactic, 1CP): Gives an Infantry unit within your Hallowed Ground a 4+ Invulnerable Save against shooting.
-No nice way to put it – this is bad.
-Your units have 2+ saves anyway, so you need to be being hit with lots of attacks of AP-3 or better while not having cover before it’s ever relevant.
+There’s no nice way to put it – this is bad.
+Your units have 2+ saves anyway, so you need to be being hit with lots of attacks of AP-3 or better while not having cover before this even becomes relevant.
 It doesn’t even work in melee, which is where it would be marginally more likely to do something.
-Getting this instead of Armour of Contempt is the biggest strike against this detachment.
+Although the change to Armour of Contempt makes the comparison between these less bad, it’s still far too situational to be useful most of the time.

 - Repelling Sphere (Battle Tactic, 1CP): Get orbed, idiot.
 You use this at the start of the opponent’s Charge Phase, pick one of your INFANTRY units and until the end of the phase any charges against them get -1 to the roll, or -2 if the unit is wholly within your Hallowed Ground.
 This is pretty potent, as it can massively throw off attempts by your opponent to scramble their forces into position to fight back against you, especially if they’re planning on using any sort of Deep Strike charges.
 Grey Knights are also durable enough that failing one charge out of a planned pile-on can be a disaster for the opponent if you get to swing and fight back.